Dunlap, Kansas

 Dunlap is a city in Morris County, Kansas, United States.
 As of the 2020 census, the population of the city was 27.

 History

 On March 19, 1874, a post office was established in Hillsborough, Kansas.
 It was later reestablished on April 20 of the same year as Dunlap, Kansas.
 This was named after an Indian agent representing the Kanza tribe named Joseph Gage Dunlap who had founded the town in 1869 once the Kanza tribe had migrated to Oklahoma.
-The town grew slowly after its founding, making it five years to be eligible for a post office.

-The town really started to take off when Benjamin "Pap" Singleton came to town in the spring of 1878.
-He was born a slave in 1809 in Nashville, Tennessee.
-At 37, in 1846, he escaped to freedom and made his way to Detroit and started an underground boarding house for other escaped slaves.
-Following the emancipation, he returned to Nashville.
+The town grew slowly after its founding.
+The town really started to take off when former slave Benjamin "Pap" Singleton came to town in the spring of 1878.
+Here he formed Singleton's Colony, which consisted of 200 black families.
+Between 1877 and 1879, hundreds followed Singleton to Kansas.
+These people are known as Exodusters.